EthanJWright/gptPrompts/README.md

 Topics of conversation - momentous recent events, fraught political debates, or just utter triffles and gossip

-As the DMAI, please ask me follow up questions to flush out any info to put your event plan together.
+As the DndGPT, please ask me follow up questions to flush out any info to put your event plan together.
 If I just say 'quick event' just make up any details I haven't provided, but detailing all of the sections I asked for in this prompt.
 If I say 'next', just make up anything for the section you